 We have been studying the radiation environment in the interior of the STAR detector.
 During Run 8, we installed TLDs on a string between the FTPC and the east BBC.
 In addition, TLDs were installed on the BBCs.
-TLDs integrate the total radiation dose over a run period including beam injection and tuning.
+TLDs integrate the total radiation dose over a run including beam tuning.

-We used separate TLDs for the d-Au and the p-p run at 200 GeV.
+We used separate TLDs for the D-Au and the p-p run at 200 GeV/c.
 These results show that the radiation exposure is essentially flat along the beam direction near the BBCs.
-Using the BBC TLD data we can extrapolate to p+p running at 500 GeV at the expected RHIC II luminosity.
-For a 10 week p+p run at 500 GeV the results shown in the table below:
+Using the BBC TLD data we can extrapolate to p+p running at 500 GeV/c at the expected RHIC II luminosity.
+For a 10 week p+p run at 500 GeV/c the results shown in the table below:

-Radius - cm Dose AuAu Extrapolated Dose - pp 500 kRad 2.5 1 3 Radius of inner Pixel Detector 34 380 Extrapolated from a measured point at the BBC 8.2 91 Extrapolated from a measured point at the BBC Radius of the outer pixel layer 47
+Radius cm - Extrapolated Dose - krad 2.5 1/r 2 projection from 5.1 cm Radius of inner Pixel Detector 380 5.1 Extrapolated from a measured point at the BBC 91 23 Extrapolated from a measured point at the BBC Radius of the SSD 8

 There are large uncertainties in this estimate.
-Therefore, we are repeating these measurements in Run 9 where for the first time we have 500 GeV data.
+Therefore, we are repeating these measurements in Run 9 where for the first time we have 500 GeV/c data.
 We will separately identify the contributions from ionizing and neutrons by using three sets of detectors.
 There is a group of TLDs and neutron detectors along the beam pipe on a string.
 There are neutron and TLD detectors in three circular rows on the East and West BBCs.
-These items will be measured separately for the 200 GeV and 500 GeV p+p run.
+These items will be measured separately for the 200 GeV/c and 500 GeV/c p+p run.